abinnovision/actions/README.md

 jobs:
   <job>:
     steps:
-      - uses: abinnovision/actions/.<name of the action>@master
+      - uses: abinnovision/actions/actions/<name of the action>@master
+        # See readme of actions for configuration.
 ```

-Each available action has a symlink in the root directory prefixed with a dot (`.`).
 Currently, there is no proper versioning of these actions, therefore we use `master` as ref.

+## Development

+Here are a few guides when working on the existing actions or creating new actions.

+### Naming guideline

+When deciding on the name of a new action, keep the following in mind:

+- Always use _kebab-case_
+- Start the name with a verb (for example _run_, _setup_, etc.)
+- Keep it as short as possible